 The blue whiting stock ranges over a wide area, part of which includes the Icelandic Waters ecoregion.
-In 2000-2018, between 3% and 91% of the blue whiting catch by the Icelandic fleet came from the Icelandic EEZ, although these percentages have been relatively low in recent years (8-20% of the total Icelandic catch in 2006-2018, excluding 2011 when the catch was very limited due to small stock size).
+In 2000-2019, between 1% and 91% of the blue whiting catch by the Icelandic fleet came from the Icelandic EEZ, although these percentages have been relatively low in recent years (1-20% of the total Icelandic catch in 2006-2019, with the lowest being in 2019 and excluding 2011 when the catch was very limited owing to a small stock size).
 Since 2009, the main fishery of the Icelandic fleet has occurred in Faroese waters.
 The majority of the catches taken in the ecoregion are taken southeast of Iceland, but the fishing season varies between years.
 The Icelandic fleet targeting blue whiting consists of large pelagic trawlers.
 Blue whiting is mainly used for reduction into fishmeal and oil.